collinsculley/kickstarter-analysis/README.md

 ### Impacts Of Campaign Launch Date
-#### Success and failure can vary throughout the year for all campaigns researched:  Technology, Theater, Food, Film, Etc.
+#### Success and failure can vary throughout the year for all industries in campaigns researched:  Technology, Theater, Food, Film, Etc.
 ![](Images/OutcomeByLaunchDate.png)

 #### Theater campaign breakdown